girlscript/winter-of-contributing/Datascience_With_Python/Computer Vision/Tutorials/Image Segmentation Using K Means Clustering/README.md

 * We can readily see the power of image segmentation when we consider its flexibility in photo editing software.
 From automatically separating backgrounds and foregrounds, to cutting out segmented people and objects, to creating responsive portrait modes, image segmentation offers a wide range of capabilities for these kinds of creativity tools.

+## ❔ **WHY EXACTLY DO WE NEED IMAGE SEGMETNATION ?**
+* Segmentation is an important stage of the image recognition system, because it extracts the objects of our interest, for further processing such as description or recognition.
+* Segmentation of an image is in practice for the classification of image pixel.
+Segmentation techniques are used to isolate the desired object from the image in order to perform analysis of the object.
+* For example, a tumor, cancer or a block in the blood flow can be easily isolated from its background with the help of image segmentation technique.
+Various techniques are available for the segmentation of monochrome images.
+The segmentation of color images is more complicated as each pixel in the color images is vector valued.

 ### ❓ **WHAT IS K MEANS CLUSTERING**
 * K-Means Clustering is an unsupervised learning algorithm that is used to solve the clustering problems in machine learning or data science.
-In this topic, we will learn what is K-means clustering algorithm, how the algorithm works, along with the Python implementation of k-means clustering.
 * K-Means Clustering is an Unsupervised Learning algorithm, which groups the unlabeled dataset into different clusters.
 Here K defines the number of pre-defined clusters that need to be created in the process, as if K=2, there will be two clusters, and for K=3, there will be three clusters, and so on.

  <p align="center">